-Management's Discussion and Analysis For the three months ended March 31, 2022
+Management's Discussion and Analysis

+For the three and six months ended June 30, 2022

-The following Management's Discussion and Analysis (MD&A) of the consolidated financial results of The Planting Hope Company Inc. is for the three months ended March 31, 2022.
+The following Management's Discussion and Analysis (MD&A) of the consolidated financial results of The Planting Hope Company Inc. is as at and for the three and six months ended June 30, 2022.

-This MD&A is dated as of May 25, 2022 and should be read in conjunction with the Company's March 31, 2022 unaudited condensed interim consolidated financial statements and December 31, 2021 audited consolidated financial statements.
+This MD&A is dated as of August 24, 2022 and should be read in conjunction with the Company's June 30, 2022 unaudited condensed interim consolidated financial statements and December 31, 2021 audited consolidated financial statements.
 The consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS").

 The Planting Hope Company Inc. ("TPHC") was incorporated on November 19, 2020 by Certificate of Incorporation issued pursuant to the provisions of the Business Corporations Act (British Columbia) as Campio Capital Corp. and changed its name to The Planting Hope Company Inc. on May 7, 2021.
 On August 25, 2021, TPHC completed the acquisition of Planting Hope Brands, LLC (formerly Spinning Wheel IP, LLC) ("PHB"), referred to as a reverse takeover ("RTO") herein.
 The consolidated financial results include the accounts of the TPHC and its wholly-owned subsidiary, PHB, together referred to herein as the "Company".